Caterina Vilioni

-Katarina Vilioni (died 1342) was an Italian woman and one of the first Europeans known to have resided in China.
+Caterina Vilioni (died 1342) was an Italian woman and one of the first Europeans known to have resided in China.
 She was a member of an Italian, likely Venetian or perhaps Genoese, trading family that lived in Yangzhou during the mid-14th century.

 Vilioni is known through her tombstone, which was rediscovered at Yangzhou in 1951.
 It suggests that Vilioni died in 1342 and was the daughter of a man named Domenico Vilioni.

 Historical background

 The early presence of Europeans at Yangzhou may have been linked to the silk trade and a reported sojourn there, during the 1280s, by Marco Polo, who was said to have served the Chinese emperor in an official position at Yangzhou.

 Members of the Franciscan order were apparently established at Yangzhou before 1322, when Odoric de Pordenone visited and resided among Franciscans there.

-The existence of the tombstone suggests that, by the time Vilioni died, there was a well-established community originating from the Italian peninsula in the city.
+The existence of the tombstone suggests that, by the time Vilioni died, there was a well-established community originating from the Italian Peninsula in the city.